waymobetta/crypto-bot/README.md

   Usage: index [options]

-  Description: Simple CLI for programmatic buying on GDAX
+  Description: Simple CLI for programmatic trading of cryptocurrencies on GDAX

   Options: